xinwenfu/vchat/readme.md

 The vulnerable chat server (vchat) serves multile purposes
 - It is a working chat server with a chat client written in Python.
 We use the chat server to send messages betweeen each other.
 For example, base64 encoded encrypted data can be sent over the chat server.
 - It is a server with various vulnerabilities that can be exploited on Windows 10/11.
-For example, we developed the buffer overflow, DoS and DDoS attack modules for Armitage and Metasploit.
+For example, we developed the <a href="https://github.com/xinwenfu/Malware-Analysis/tree/main/MetasploitNewModule">buffer overflow<a/>, <a href="https://github.com/DaintyJet/TA-GenCyber-UML-2022/tree/main/Vulnserver-Modules">DoS and DDoS</a> attack modules for Armitage and Metasploit.
 A few clicks can hack into a victim Windows running vchat.

 ## Table of Content